 - 2 cups spinach, roughly chopped

-- - In a pot over medium/high heat, add oil, ginger and chicken.
-Cook for 5 minutes or until chicken is cooked through.
+- In a pot over medium high heat, add the oil, ginger, and chicken.
+Cook for 5 minutes or until the chicken is cooked through.

-- - Add sake and soy sauce and cook for one minute.
+- Add the sake and soy sauce and cook for one minute.

-- - Add chicken broth and daikon and bring to a boil.
-Lower heat, cover and simmer for 20-25 minutes, until daikon is tender.
+- Add the chicken broth and daikon and bring to a boil.
+Lower heat, cover and simmer for 20-25 minutes, until the daikon is tender.

-- - Add spinach and cook for 5 minutes.
+- Add the spinach and cook for 5 minutes.
 Serve hot.